CanopyTax/bandicoot.js.org/docs/hooks/use-content-editable-false.md

 ### Arguments
 `useContentEditableFalse` can be called with no arguments or with an object with the following properties:
-- `processContentEditableElement`: A function that will be called with an unmodifiable dom element every time that one is inserted.
-  This is used to style or change the element however you'd like to.
-Defaults to no-op.
+- `processContentEditableElement`: A function that will be called with each unmodifiable dom element in the rich text editor.
+This can be used to set up click listeners, change the style, etc. The function will be called for unmodifiable elements in the initialHTML, calls to setHTML, and also for every unmodifiable element that is inserted via `useContentEditableFalse()`.
+Defaults to a no-op function.

 ### Return value
 `useContentEditableFalse` returns an object with the following properties: